May 22nd, 2020 | Why Is It Cool To Work As a Career Advisor?

 Finally!
-When I was joining academia, I assumed I would be working with people on a daily basis.
-In fact, maybe 5% of my time was working with other people while 95% was working on my own.
+When I was joining academia, I assumed I would be working with people daily.
+Maybe 5% of my time was working with other people while 95% was working on my own.
 Now, I would say that 50% of the time is spent behind the scenes when I create new content, write books and blogs, improve on the previous materials, and work on the business strategy for my company.
-The other 50% of the time is the time I spend on networking (to read: drinking and dancing) consulting, and teaching people.
+The other 50% of the time is the time I spend on networking (to reading: drinking and dancing) consulting, and teaching people.

 2. Working With a Special Type of People.

 It is even better than just working with people!
 It’s not only that I can work with people a lot but also, I only work with highly preselected people.
 PhDs are all intelligent, but even among PhDs, there are bitter and toxic people—haters who are negative about everything they see and hear.

 But those people don’t ever come to me.
 People who reach out to external career advisors are proactive and have a good will to do something positive about their lives.
 They come to the training with a smile on their face and stay for 12 hours straight.
 Or longer, for as long as it takes to get an answer to every single question.

 As a result, I only work with people who are both smart and motivated in a positive way.
 I don’t even recall any client whom I wouldn’t like as a person up to this point.